 The fourth subtype of rosacea mainly affects the eyes.
 The eyelids swell, and the eyes become red, itchy, watery, and more vulnerable to infection.

-A case of rosacea can also be categorised based on the area of the face it primary affects:
+A case of rosacea can also be categorised based on the area of the face it primarily affects:

 As we’ve seen, there’s a remarkable amount of diversity in the appearance of rosacea.